Battle of Summit Springs: Battle

 According to the anthropologist George Bird Grinnell (who worked with George Bent in the 20th century on these accounts), in addition to Tall Bull and the twenty men in the ravine, nine other people were killed by members of the Pawnee Scout Battalion: two warriors (Lone Bear and Pile of Bones); a very old Suhtai woman on a slow pony; two Sioux women running on foot; a Cheyenne woman and two children (a boy and a girl); and an old Sioux woman whose horse fell and threw her.
 Grinnell noted only four victims who were not attributed to the Pawnee Scout Battalion: the wife, mother-in-law and two young children of a man named Red Cherries.
 Grinnell and Donald J. Berthrong identified 23 warriors, one fifteen-year-old boy, five women and two children killed by members of the Pawnee Scout Battalion, and two women and two children whose killers are not specified.
 This gives a total of 35 people killed.
 It appears that, although the 5th Cavalrymen had the greater number of participants, the Pawnees were more successful in the killing.

 One Cheyenne escaped on Tall Bull's distinctive white horse.
 He was shot off it by Scout William Cody (Buffalo Bill) in a skirmish the next day, leading Cody to believe that he had killed Tall Bull.
 In his biography of Luther North, Grinnell footnoted this event, saying:

 William Cody later claimed he had killed Tall Bull and Cody's protagonists [sic] have stated that Luther North's account of the shooting was an invention.
 However, while Frank was a partner with Cody in the cattle business, he related the story of the shooting in detail essentially as Luther recollected it.

 Carr reported only a single casualty in his command (a trooper wounded) and claimed that 52 Indians had been killed.
 Seventeen women and children were captured, along with more than 300 horses and mules.
-One white woman captive, Susanna Alderdice, was killed and another, Maria Weichell, was wounded.
+One white woman captive, Susanna Alderdice, was killed by her captors and the other, Maria Weichell, was wounded but rescued.
+The victory yielded significant spoils, including over 400 horses and camp supplies, dismantling the Dog Soldiers’ regional power.

+Aftermath

+Arriving at Fort Sedgwick on July 15, Carr reported success, earning commendations from Augur, General W. H. Emory, and regional legislatures.
+The campaign's neutralization of the Indian threat in the Republican River Valley greatly accelerated American settlement in the region.
+Subsequent operations confirmed the area’s pacification.